Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Incantation Scroll

 An incantation scroll allows anyone to perform the incantation written on it, whether they know the incantation already or not.
-They still need to provide the component cost, if any.
-An incantation scroll is of the level of the incantation written on it.
+An incantation scroll is of the level of the incantation written on it, and its cost is equal to that of a consumable item of the same level or the component cost of the incantation (whichever is higher).

 ### Oil of Dullness